-Please note that the Periscope has no internal battery and is not directly connected to the motorcycle battery.
-This means that it completely turns off when the ignition-key is in the OFF position.
+Please note that in this manual the ignition-key is assumed to be in the ON position.
+Periscope is not directly connected to the battery; this means that it completely turns off when the ignition-key is in the OFF position.
+Also, Periscope has no internal battery.